mxagar/tool_guides/docker_swarm_kubernetes/docker_swarm_kubernetes_howto.md

 # Docker Howto

-This file was created while following the Udemy course by Bret Fisher Docker Mastery: with Kubernetes +Swarm from a Docker Captain.
+This file was created while following the Udemy course by Bret Fisher Docker Mastery: with Kubernetes + Swarm from a Docker Captain.

 Mikel Sagardia, 2021.
 No warranties.